krzysztt0/Radiohead-Setlist-Analysis/README.md

 The project emphasizes exploratory data analysis (EDA) rather than prediction or machine learning.

+## Motivation & Attribution

+This project was created as a personal, passion-driven analysis combining an interest in music with data exploration and visualization.

+The dataset is based on a publicly shared spreadsheet tracking Radiohead’s 2025 tour setlists, originally compiled and maintained by Reddit user **u/danielcloutier** on the Radiohead subreddit.

+The data was used solely for non-commercial, educational, and portfolio purposes.

 ## Dataset

 - Source: Manually tracked concert setlists